libpfasst/LibPFASST/docs/index.rst

 LIBPFASST is released under the GNU GPL, please see the LICENSE file in the source code repository for more information.

-If you would like to contribute to the development of PyPFASST, please, dive right in by visiting the `LIBPFASST project page`_.
+If you would like to contribute to the development of LIBPFASST, please, dive right in by visiting the `LIBPFASST project page`_.